Apple releases iOS 13 and watchOS 6

 As promised at its September “By Innovation Only” media event, Apple is today starting full public distribution of iOS 13.0 and watchOS 6.0, the major releases of its iPhone and Apple Watch operating systems.
 While today’s releases are both expected and arriving with some unusual caveats, they each represent milestones for their respective platforms.

 iOS 13 brings a full system-wide Dark Mode to the mobile operating system after debuting last year on Apple’s macOS Mojave.
 All of Apple’s apps and an increasing number of third-party apps already support the feature, which lets you conserve screen brightness at night and/or throughout the day by shifting to a largely black and dark gray palette from the traditional white and light gray one.
+More robust maps, including Apple-developed street-level “Look Around” photography and greater levels of ground detail, have been added for some cities as well.

-Camera users will also find a huge collection of more granular photo adjustment tools, including sliders for sharpness, definition, noise reduction, and tint, within an impressively enhanced Photos app. iOS 13 also brings a highly appealing machine-organized layout to on-device photo libraries, including a more interesting grid of images and live previews of videos.
+Camera users will find a huge collection of more granular photo adjustment tools, including sliders for sharpness, definition, noise reduction, and tint, within an impressively enhanced Photos app. iOS 13 also brings a highly appealing machine-organized layout to on-device photo libraries, including a more interesting grid of images and live previews of videos.

 Two prior iOS apps, Find My Friends and Find My iPhone, have been merged with this release into a single app called Find My.
 The revised app is supported by new OS-level location and iCloud syncing features that should help lost devices running iOS 13 to be more easily located, while setting the stage for rumored but as yet unannounced Apple tracking accessories called Tags.
 Meanwhile, the company is clamping down on third-party use of the OS to quietly gather data on users.

-There are also quite a few under-the-hood adjustments that were expected to eliminate bugs and improve performance, though it’s unclear at this point whether they’ll be offset by new issues.
+There are also quite a few under-the-hood adjustments that were expected to eliminate bugs and reduce various loading delays, though it’s unclear at this point whether they’ll be offset by new problems.
 Even late-stage iOS 13 betas were plagued with noticeable new loading and reloading issues in core apps such as Mail, Safari, and Messages.

 An improved update, iOS 13.1, was scheduled last week to be released to the general public on September 30, at the same time as an iPad-specific spinoff now called iPadOS.
 Apple today bumped that timeline up to September 24.